 Expense Tracking Worksheet*

 *This is intended to assist you in keeping track of expenses and records that may be needed to determine PPP forgiveness.
 As of 5/15/2020, the SBA has not provided specific details on what will be necessary.
-This worksheet is in no way a guarantee of required information and should not be inferred as any determination of forgiveness.
-Use of the worksheet is voluntary and forgiveness is not dependent upon worksheet use.
+This worksheet is in no way a guarantee of the required information and should not be inferred as any determination of forgiveness.
+The use of the worksheet is voluntary and forgiveness is not dependent upon worksheet use.

-To the best of our knowledge, this information was correct as of May 4, 2020.
+To the best of our knowledge, this information was correct as of July 6, 2020.
 Given the rapidly developing situation, and the possibility of new guidance being issued at any time, be mindful that some of this information may change.
 We are working diligently to put forth the most current information as it becomes available.